Cocaine Addiction TreatmentYou are here:

 If your loved one has a cocaine addiction, several cocaine treatment options can help you overcome it.
 The perfect treatment plan that is right for your loved one depends on several circumstances, including:

-- Their former cocaine treatment and history of relapse
+- Former cocaine treatment and history of relapse

 If you require assistance in determining the right level of care for your loved one, a drug abuse expert or counselor can be of help.
 According to the addict’s circumstances, they might require a single or more of the following kinds of cocaine addiction treatment programs: